What is a K-hole?

 When asking what is a K-hole, the first thing that you need to know is that K-hole is a slang term for a state of severe detachment from the world induced by ingesting a moderate to large amounts of the dissociative sedative called ketamine.
 Ketamine is a prescription general anesthetic used mainly by veterinarians, doctors, and farriers for sedation.
 It has been in use since the 1970s.
-According to the Drug Enforcement Administration, on the street it is called special K, K, cat valium, and Kit Cat on the street.
+According to the Drug Enforcement Administration, on the street it is called special K, K, cat valium, and Kit Cat.
 They call the effects of ketamine K-land, K-hole, and God.
 To describe exactly what a k-hole is, it is important to understand how to create one, what the side effects are, what the dangers are, and what the experience is like.

 How a K-hole is created